bselwe/social-graphs/README.md

-# Getting Started with Create React App
+# Social Graphs

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created as a part of the Social Graphs course at DTU.
+The assignment can be found [https://github.com/SocialComplexityLab/socialgraphs2020/wiki](here).

 ## Available Scripts